 Each style of parenting has a deep impact on the child, and the adult the child grows into.

 Hence it is important that the parent makes a wise choice.

 Though a midway path is what a lot of parents choose, the style may have to vary depending on the circumstances they face.

 For example, a parent who usually lets the child choose the choice of subjects might insist on a particular college or university based on his research and financial capabilities.

 Or, a parent who is always deciding for the kid might allow the kid to choose the sport of his choice.

-Parenting styles based out of love, respect and trust is always better than one based out of fear.
+Parenting styles based on love, respect, and trust are always better than ones based on fear.

 Views On Parenting

 There are different views on parenting.
 It is well to take note and see what is applicable in each instance.